-In today’s struggling economy, companies are looking for ways to identify and implement cost-saving measures.
-A CMMS system, which is used to record, manage, and communicate day-to-day operations in your maintenance department, can save you money in a number of ways.
+Companies are constantly looking for ways to identify and implement cost-saving measures.
+Computerized maintenance management software is used to record, manage, and communicate day-to-day operations in your maintenance department.
+It’s possible to use CMMS to save money in a number of ways.
 The following are areas in which large cost savings can result through the implementation of equipment maintenance software

 - Labor costs